1. INTRODUCTION

 must improve on the technical, geographical, cultural and political challenges,

-by developing appropriate policy framework focused on human development and
+by developing an appropriate policy framework focused on human development and the provision of services.

 In

-summary, Dr Nelson said post 2015 era should see governments, donors,
+summary, Dr Nelson said the post-2015 era should see governments, donors,

-businesses and NGO working together to improve people’s lives.
+businesses and NGOs working together to improve people’s lives.
 Though it may

 seem hard, the future of the nation depends on ‘innovation and new technology, collaborations and partnerships, and